Dec 4, 2018, 12:18:14 PM CST Dec 13, 2024, 10:54:04 AM CST

 If you want to encourage an older child to preserve the magic of Santa for a younger sibling, consider making them Santa's helper.
 Dr. Santa-Sosa says special tasks can help your child gain control over the situation while keeping the secret.
 For instance, your older child can help you wrap presents, move the Elf on the Shelf or put out presents.

-"If they have some control over it, even if they are losing this really important figure, it can ease the tension over time," says Dr. Santa-Sosa.
+"If they have some control over it, even if they are losing this holiday figure, it can make it easier for them over time," says Dr. Santa-Sosa.

 Whether all of your children believe or not, you can ensure every holiday season is special by making time to be together and give to others.
 After all, teaching your child the importance of generosity is what Santa Claus would truly want.